mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 But it's nice to see a more generic implimentation of a genetic algo w/ sklearn.
 Well done.

 But this old dog needs some new tricks for real use.
 Must take advantage of CUDA/Torch framework and NVIDIA GPUs.
-So you can let it do it's work for days, not years.
+So you can let it do its work for days, not years.

 The datasets needed are a bit more plug and play and not specific to sklearn.
 Forgiving.

 But never forget, Garbage in Gabage out.
-Machine Learning is 95% about the data in and expected out.

 All code will be in a new repo under a new name not to confuse as they will be absolutly different code bases.
 However, respect is due when you use an idea.
 Always.